 For every day I prefer Robusto or Gran Corona.
 For special events, I do prefer Toro or Churchill.

 There are two common shapes: Parejos and Figurados.
 Parejos are cigars that have a classic shape: one end open, one end rounded and should be cut before smoking.
 Most cigars have this shape.

 Figurados are cigars of any other shape.
 Usually, have a bullet shape and form a sharp point at the closed end.
 Some specialists claim that Figurados have a fuller flavour and produce more smoke, but as an occasional smoker you won’t notice any difference.

 There should be no gaps, tears or cracks.
 The smooth and flawless wrapper indicates professional craftsmanship.

-The whole cigar should have the same color, no darker or lighter places.
-Any spots of mold are also unacceptable.
+The whole cigar should have the same colour, no darker or lighter places.
+Any spots of mould are also unacceptable.